0x000000d1 Error: Causes, Solutions, and Prevention

 - Follow the prompts to complete the restoration

-We tested this on a desktop where the BSOD appeared right after a Windows Update installed new USB controller drivers.
-Restoring to the previous day’s checkpoint fixed it instantly.
+This works well when the BSOD appears right after a Windows Update installs new drivers, such as USB controller drivers.
+Restoring to a checkpoint from before the update usually clears it instantly.

 #Fix 4: Boot in Safe Mode to Isolate the Problem